33 stars you forgot were on Friends

 Selma Blair (Wendy)

 Selma Blair found her spot in the ninth season of Friends.
 Appearing as Wendy in "The One With Christmas in Tulsa," she works with Chandler in his company's Oklahoma office, and flirts with him over the holidays.

 Greg Kinnear (Dr. Benjamin Hobart)

-Greg Kinnear played Dr. Benjamin Hobart in the Season 10 episode "The One With Ross' Grant."
-Ross is up for said grant and must appear before Dr. Hobart, who happens to be an ex of Ross' current girlfriend Charlie.
+Greg Kinnear played Dr. Benjamin Hobart in the season 10 episode "The One With Ross' Grant."
+Ross is up for said grant and must appear before Dr. Hobart, who happens to be an ex of Ross' current girlfriend Charlie (Aisha Tyler).

 Jennifer Coolidge (Amanda Buffamonteezi)